mixtag/mixtag/README.md

 # mixtag
-API for generating transitional mixes based on advanced audio metadata.
+Ecosystem for generating transitional mixes based on advanced audio metadata.
 This project can be split into these aspects:

 ## the mixtag filetype
 In a nutsheell: audio fingerprint + MIDI synced to fingerprint + extra metadata, e.g. which sections are choruses, verses, instrumental breaks, etc. It will probably be based on Echoprint or some other open source audio fingerprint system.